JoWestern/IS-211-Assignment3/README.md

 I chose these two algorithms because it can give us insight in how similar algortihms can differ in runtime and precision.
 I chose the brute force algorithm after a lot of trial and error with the Lin-Kernighan algorithm.
 After spending a lot of time with it i realized I would not be able to finish the algorithm in time of the assignemnts due date.
 So i chose this one to be the comparison to Dijkstra.
 It is not the most optimal but it still gives room for analysis.

+In the code the are parts that are commented out which are remains from trying different probelms in the assignment.

 # Execution
 Firstly to run this algorithm, all that is needed is to compile all java files and run the Main.java file.